threader/AltanOS/Readme.md

 * Malwarebytes.Malwarebytes
 * SaferNetworking.SpybotAntiBeacon

-## It will schedule tasks to be autorun:
+## It will schedule tasks to be autorun - N.B!
+Not yet working, scheduling script is bonkers:
 * autorun-update.ps1                - Runs PSWindowsUpdate every thuesday at 17pm
 * autorun-maintain.ps1              - Runs sfc /scannow and DISM /Online /Cleanup-Image /StartComponentCleanup /ResetBase /RestoreHealth every 3 weeks at 18pm
 * autorun-privazer.ps1              - Runs PrivaZer to delete residue in the NTFS journal, and write ZERO to the free disk space as well as remove temporary files everywhere.
 Every 3 weeks Wedensday at 17pm